anuarshaidenov/portfolio/README.md

 cd portfolio
 ```

-3. You now have the access to the files
+3. You now have the access to the files on your local machine!

 ## Author